 In the ordinary course of business, the Company may complete the underwriting of debt securities to provide permanent financing for clients that had received short-term financing from BBPLC.
-In certain circumstances, it may be necessary for the Company to execute an intercompany agreement with BBPLC to reflect its sole role in underwriting the securities on an arms-length basis.
+In certain circumstances, it may be necessary for the Company to execute an intercompany agreement with BBPLC to reflect its sole role in underwriting the securities.